keithfancher/kept/README.md

 YAML front-matter.
 In other words, you can disable the YAML front-matter and still be confident that your notes will be date-and-time sortable, searchable, and so on.

+## Media attachments

+If a Keep note has media attachments (audio or images), `kept` will do a few
+things:

+1. Copy those files to a `media` subdirectory within `kept-output`.
+(Media file metadata will be preserved wherever possible.)
+2. Include a list of those media attachments in the YAML front-matter of the note.
+3. Embed the media directly in the note body, using standard (Obsidian-friendly) markdown syntax.

+This yields a final output that looks quite similar to the way media attachments are presented in the original Google Keep note.

+Note that `kept` will *not* rename your media files as it copies them over, so whatever funky names Google Takeout has given them will remain.
+If you'd like to rename them, I suggest using Obsidian to do so, since it keeps track of file backlinks and can update linked files accordingly.

 ## Options / Flags